sophies92/sosText/README.md

 # sosText
+Version: 1.0

 ## 1 - Description
-sosText is a text editor.
+sosText is a basic text editor.
 It is released as part of the sosSuite.
-Copyright (C) 2025  Sophie Short
+Copyright (C) 2025  Sophie Short / sosware

 ## 2 - Features
+- Open, Edit and Save text files

 ## 3 - Known Bugs
+- Tabs do not close
+- Files cammot be opened with a command line arguament

 ## 4 - Licence
 This program is free software: you can redistribute it and/or modify